 Long-term planning analysis (undertaken more than a year ahead of the gas day) can be carried out using steady state network analysis when looking at broader trends and behaviours as this gives a reasonable approximation of the likely network conditions.
 It is quicker than transient analysis and can be appropriate once forecasting uncertainties increase.
 Steady state analysis assumes that flows are not profiled across the gas day, and so can be used as a tool to help identify the capability of the transmission system.
+We also utilise steady state analysis as a comparative and investigative tool before doing transient analysis, especially in capability analysis.

-15 Planning of gas transmission and storage systems operating at pressures exceeding 16 bar, Institute of Gas Engineers and Managers
+24 Planning of gas transmission and storage systems operating at pressures exceeding 16 bar, Institute of Gas Engineers and Managers